 Outside Organizations

-There are quite a few organizations that either evaluate charities or serve as membership organizations that the charity joins for accountability purposes.
+There are several organizations that either evaluate charities or serve as membership organizations that the charity joins for accountability purposes.
 Here are two helpful organizations:

 Evangelical Council for Financial Accountability (ECFA)